Goods In Transit Are Included In A Purchaser's Inventory:

 The timing of inventory inclusion directly affects the financial statements.
 The general principle is that inventory is recorded at its historical cost, which includes the purchase price, freight charges (depending on FOB terms), and other directly attributable costs.

-FOB Destination: Under FOB destination, the buyer should not include the goods in transit in their inventory until they arrive and are received at the buyer's location.
-This means that the inventory and cost of goods sold remain unchanged during transit.
+• FOB Destination: Under FOB destination, the buyer should not include the goods in transit in their inventory until they arrive and are received at the buyer's location.
+What this tells us is the inventory and cost of goods sold remain unchanged during transit.

 Example Scenarios Illustrating the Differences